Designing A Modern Performing Arts Organization

-Hailed as “the Steve Jobs of classical music” (Observer), Aubrey Bergauer is known for her results-driven, customer-centric, data-obsessed pursuit of changing the narrative for symphony orchestras.
+Hailed as “the Steve Jobs of classical music” (Observer), Aubrey Bergauer is known for her results-driven, customer-centric, data-obsessed pursuit of changing the narrative for the performing arts.
 A “dynamic administrator” with an “unquenchable drive for canny innovation” (San Francisco Chronicle), she’s held offstage roles managing millions in revenue at major institutions including the Seattle Symphony, Seattle Opera, Bumbershoot Music & Arts Festival, and San Francisco Conservatory of Music.
-As chief executive of the California Symphony propelled the organization to double the size of its audience and nearly quadruple the donor base.
+As chief executive of the California Symphony, Bergauer propelled the organization to double the size of its audience and nearly quadruple the donor base.

-A graduate of Rice University with degrees in Music Performance and Business, Bergauer’s work and leadership has been covered in national publications including Entrepreneur, Thrive Global, Wall Street Journal, and Southwest Airlines and Symphony magazines, and she is a frequent speaker spanning TEDx, Adobe’s Magento, universities, and industry conferences in the U.S. and abroad. www.aubreybergauer.com
+A graduate of Rice University, her work and leadership have been covered in the Wall Street Journal, Entrepreneur, Thrive Global, and Southwest Airlines magazines, and she is a frequent speaker spanning TEDx, Adobe’s Magento, universities, and industry conferences in the U.S. and abroad. www.aubreybergauer.com

 Julian Chender is a manager with the Kates Kesler Organization Design practice at Accenture where he helps leaders and their teams create vibrant organizations that accomplish their missions through the strategic alignment of structure, processes, metrics, and people practices.
 He has worked across sectors and has a particular interest in nonprofit organizations, especially those working to forward the arts, housing, and mental health.
 To support this interest, he has created 11A Collaborative, a gathering place, research center, and learning organization to further healthy society in NYC and beyond.
 Prior to his consulting career, Julian spearheaded leadership development at the National Institute of Allergy and Infectious Disease during the most recent Ebola and Zika outbreaks. www.11Acollaborative.com